FloZone/coloredmanga_downloader/README.md

 ## Command-line help
 ```
-usage: python coloredmanga_downloader.py [-h]
+usage: python coloredmanga_downloader.py [-h] [-v] chapter_url

-Browse the ColoredManga.com website and download the content.
+ColoredMangaDownloader 1.0 - Browse the https://coloredmanga.com website and download mangas.

-optional arguments:
+positional arguments:
+  chapter_url    The URL of the first chapter of the manga you want to download

+options:
   -h, --help     show this help message and exit
+  -v, --version  show program's version number and exit
 ```

 ## Other commands